Isuzu Bellett Stories

 Date: March 1970

-Authors (Roundtable): Yozo Shimizu, Osamu Hirao, Ichiro Oka, Ren Ueda, Mineo Yamamoto, Hiroshi Toishi, Hiroshi Hoshijima, Hiroshi Okazaki, Kiyoshi Suzuki, Akio Miyamoto, Kunitaka Furitani, Masahide Sano, Katsuji Takanami, Taizo Tateishi, Atsushi Watari, Ichiro Kanaju, Kenji Higuchi, Kazaburo Ishikawa, Zo Doi, Ken Noguchi, Toshihide Hirata, Minoru Onda, Motor Fan Editorial Staff (uncredited)
+Authors (Roundtable): Yozo Shimizu, Osamu Hirao, Ichiro Oka, Ren Ueda, Mineo Yamamoto, Hiroshi Toishi, Hiroshi Hoshijima, Hiroshi Okazaki, Kiyoshi Suzuki, Akio Miyamoto, Kunitaka Furutani, Masahide Sano, Katsuji Takanami, Taizo Tateishi, Atsushi Watari, Kenji Higuchi, Kenzaburo Ishikawa, Zo Doi, Ken Noguchi, Toshihide Hirata, Minoru Onda, Motor Fan Editorial Staff (uncredited)

 Aiming For High-Performance Cars